Amitjangir010/Distracted_Driver_classification_model/README.md

 - c8: Hair and makeup
 - c9: Talking to passenger

 We have split the dataset into training and validation sets, ensuring equal representation of each class in both datasets.
-The data can be downloaded from this link (https://www.dropbox.com/s/0vyzjcqsdl6cqi2/state-farm-distracted-driver-detection.zip?dl=0).